ccao-data/data-architecture/dbt/models/qc/docs.md

 # vw_report_town_close_res_parcels_not_set_to_cost_approach

 {% docs view_vw_report_town_close_res_parcels_not_set_to_cost_approach %}
-Check for residential class parcels that are using a cost approach.
+Check for residential class parcels that do not have "1: Cost Approach" set for their Valuation Method.

+This might seem counter-intuitive since residential parcels are not generally valued using a cost approach, but it stems from the fact that "1: Cost Approach" is actually used as a flag to indicate that we valued the parcel the normal way using the data in the `LAND`/`DWELDAT`/`COMDAT`/`OBY` tables rather than using overrides in the "Land/Building/Total Value Estimate" fields.

 This view is exported as part of the QC report to check values prior to town closings.